We accept Medicaid & most insurances. View list

 By recognizing and developing their unique skills and qualities, individuals on the autism spectrum can thrive in a variety of autism-friendly careers.
 Whether it's their focus and attention to detail, strong analytical and problem-solving skills, ability to work independently, or clear communication abilities, these attributes can contribute to success in the workplace.
 Employers who value diversity and provide appropriate support systems can unlock the potential of individuals on the autism spectrum, creating a more inclusive and productive work environment.

-Resources and Support
+Resources and Support for Autistic People Looking for Jobs

 Individuals on the autism spectrum have unique talents and abilities that can be harnessed in the workplace.
 Finding the right resources and support is essential for individuals seeking autism-friendly careers.
-Here are some additional resources and support systems that can help individuals navigate their way to success:
+Here are some additional resources and support systems that can help individuals navigate their way to success.

 Additional Resources for Autism-Friendly Careers